-Flexible Learning is the term used in Athlone Institute of Technology to encompass the range of part-time/evening/on-line/blended learning programmes which are offered in the Institute.
+Flexible Learning is the term used in TUS Midlands to encompass the range of part-time/evening/on-line/blended learning programmes which are offered in the university.
 Other terms which are often used include Life Long Learning or Adult Education.
 Flexible Learning is for you if

 You want to upskill or gain additional knowledge in a specific area relevant to your work and can only study on a part-time basis

 Wish to gain a third level qualification but can only complete a programme on a part-time basis due to other commitments

 Want to learn about a new area/develop a new skill out of general interest, not related to your career or work